acp91/Predicting_Stock_Prices/README.md

 I've relied on some existing work as referenced in the *Reference* section in the end.

-I run 5 different LSTM models, one fort each time period (1 day lag up to 5 day lag).
-By default LSTM models are using:
+I ran an LSTM model predicting 1-day ahead price.
+After trying out different options these are the parameters my model is using:
 * Latest 15 prices to learn.
 I did not use a longer sequence for learning as it would limit the number of stocks for which I could make all 5 predictions
 * Uses Adam optimizer.
 SGD did not converge in most of the examples that I run
 * Validation sample size of 8%